Posts in the series:

-Despite arriving in the early hours of Monday morning due to flight availability I had to be up bright and early to not only register for VMworld but to get set up for the day as I was participating in the Specialist Roundtable Sessions as part of TAM Customer Day.
+Despite arriving into Barcelona during the early hours of Monday morning due to flight availability I had to be up bright and early to not only register for VMworld but to get set up for the day as I was participating in the Specialist Roundtable Sessions as part of TAM Customer Day.

 There were 54 sessions in total each lasting 45 mins which featured product specialists and SMEs for the VMware portfolio and I presented on the following topic ““vRealize Operations…your challenges & questions + our Top Tips for success”

 TAM Customer Day at VMworld is an exclusive, invitation-only event which provides VMware Technical Account Manager (TAM) Service customers access to VMware experts who share best practices, innovative technologies and strategies to accelerate IT transformation.
 This event is usually 1 day before the main VMworld program aka Day 0 and gives TAM customers early access to the VMworld experience.